Antenatal checks and tests

 Find out more about rhesus disease.

-You may be at higher risk of developing diabetes in pregnancy (gestational diabetes) if you are overweight, you've had diabetes in pregnancy before, you have a close relative with diabetes, or you're of southeast Asian, black Caribbean or Middle Eastern origin.
+You may be at higher risk of developing diabetes in pregnancy (gestational diabetes) if you:

-If you're considered to be high risk for gestational diabetes, you may be offered tests in pregnancy, including blood tests.
+If you're considered to be at high risk for gestational diabetes, you may be offered a test called the OGTT (oral glucose tolerance test).
+This involves drinking a sugary drink and having blood tests.